Bureau Of Labor Statistics To Cease Operations If Govt. Shuts Down

 'The releases of economic data will likely be delayed if a lapse is prolonged,' the document said.
 'A reduction in quality of data collected might impact the quality of future estimates produced.'

-Further, a delay of the CPI release during October of each year might have an impact on the Cost of Living Adjustment announcement by the Social Security Administration, the report said.
+Further, a delay of the CPI release during October might have an impact on the Cost of Living Adjustment announcement by the Social Security Administration, the report said.

-The BLS is already under pressure as massive revisions to labor statistics invited criticism from President Trump who fired the bureau chief Erika McEntarfer recently.
+The BLS is already under pressure as massive revisions to labor statistics invited criticism from President Trump who fired recently bureau chief Erika McEntarfer.
 The administration has nominated E.J.
-Antoni, a well-known defender of Trump's economic policy, to the post.
+Antoni, a well-known defender of Trump's economic policies, to the post.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved